smuel-tylor/Fast-Deactivation-of-Rubisco/readme.txt

-The following set of subdirectories written for use as a .Rproject in RStudio version control using Git and pushed to GitHub and using renv to ensure reproducibility of package set up Obviously, this all means that while the Project should run smoothly in Rstudio there may be extra work required for those who do not use RStudio
+The following set of subdirectories written for use as a .Rproject in RStudio version control using Git and pushed to GitHub and using renv to ensure reproducibility of package set up The Project should run smoothly in Rstudio, but there may be extra work required for those who do not use RStudio

 /data
 - files in this directory are published on the Lancaster Research Repository